niole/pdcaas-calculator/plan.md

 - need instructions on the recipe and should include the raw ingredient list in sqlite
 - need to differentiate between vegan and non-vegan better
 - need to label whether something belongs to a certain kind of diet, whether it's good for weight loss, whether it's good for bulking, is low sodium
-- need to investigate what recipe ingredients have bad food matches and improve the food matching
+- need to investigate what recipe ingredients have bad food matches and improve the food matching and food scoring, because not a lot of things are completely scored
+- I think the balanced protein calculation is off, because the protein in some dishes is obscenely low